← All Neighbourhood Guides

 What should buyers know before buying in Markland Wood?

 Budget for car dependency; most households in Markland Wood run two vehicles.
 Understand that the Markland Wood Golf Club is a private members-only club, not a public park.
-Hire a home inspector with experience in 1960s-70s Etobicoke construction, as older plumbing, outdated electrical panels, potential aluminum wiring, and aging HVAC are common in original-build homes from this era.
+Hire a home inspector with experience in 1960s-70s Etobicoke construction, as older plumbing, outdated electrical panels, aging HVAC, and in some cases aluminum branch wiring are common in original-build homes from this era, and should be verified during inspection.
 Verify your school catchment directly with the TDSB at tdsb.on.ca before purchasing.
 If considering an eastern-edge property near Highway 427, assess road noise at different times of day.
-See also our guide to buying in Toronto and the land transfer tax calculator.
+See also our guide to buying in Toronto and the land transfer tax guide.

 Why do people love living in Markland Wood?